cinemagoer/cinemagoer/docs/devel/packaging.rst

 ========================

 Cinemagoer's core runtime dependencies are declared in the ``dependencies`` array of :file:`pyproject.toml`.
-As of this release, SQLAlchemy is no longer a core dependency: it is declared in the ``sqlalchemy`` optional-dependency extra.
-Maintainers upgrading an existing distribution package should remove SQLAlchemy from the mandatory dependency set.
+The base package currently has no mandatory third-party runtime dependencies: XML handling uses the standard-library :mod:`xml.etree.ElementTree` module, and SQLAlchemy is declared in the ``sqlalchemy`` optional-dependency extra.
+Maintainers upgrading an existing distribution package should remove both ``lxml`` and SQLAlchemy from the mandatory dependency set.

 The base package supports SQLite without SQLAlchemy.
 It uses Python's standard-library :mod:`sqlite3` module for both importing datasets and querying